REVIVING A RICH BREWING HERITAGE

-- Instigating land spreading of our effluent on the land to replace trucking it away
+- Instigating land spreading of our effluent on the land nearby to replace trucking it away

-- Reducing water usage in the brewery to under 3.5 : 1 ratio
+- Reducing water usage in the Brewery to under 3.8 : 1 ratio

-- Removing all plastic waste from our bottled beer products and replacing with recyclable items
+- Removing all plastic waste from our products and replacing with recyclable items

-- To produce the finest ales we can
+- To produce the finest craft beers we can

 - To be as good a supplier to our customers as we can